EIGHTEENTH SUNDAY AFTER PENTECOST

 People It is right to give our thanks and praise.

-Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
+Celebrant and People Holy, Holy, Holy Lord—God of power and might, heaven and earth are full of your glory.
 Hosanna in the highest.
+Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.
-Blessed is he who comes in the name of the Lord.
-Hosanna in the highest, Hosanna in the highest.

 And now, as our Savior Christ has taught us, we are bold to pray: